Mortimer Zuckerman

 Mortimer Benjamin Zuckerman (born June 4, 1937) is a Canadian-American billionaire media proprietor, magazine editor, and investor.
 He is the co-founder, executive chairman and former CEO of Boston Properties, one of the largest real estate investment trusts in the US.
 Zuckerman is also the owner and publisher of U.S. News & World Report, where he serves as editor-in-chief.
 He formerly owned the New York Daily News, The Atlantic, and Fast Company.
-On the Forbes 2016 list of the world's billionaires, he was ranked No. 688 with a net worth of US$2.5 billion.
-As of January 2020, his net worth is estimated at US$3.0 billion.
+As of August 2024, his net worth is estimated at US$2.6 billion.

 Early life and education

-Zuckerman was born in Montreal, Quebec, Canada, the son of Esther and Abraham Zuckerman, who owned a tobacco and candy store.
-His family was Jewish, and his grandfather was an Orthodox rabbi.
-Zuckerman entered McGill University at the age of 16.
+Zuckerman was born on June 4, 1937, in Montreal, Canada, the son of Esther and Abraham Zuckerman, who owned a tobacco and candy store.
+His family is Jewish, and his grandfather was an Orthodox rabbi.
+Zuckerman was raised in Outremont, and attended Adath Israel School and Strathcona Academy.
+He entered McGill University in Montreal at the age of 16.
 He graduated from McGill with a BA in 1957 and a BCL in 1961, although he never took the bar exam.
-That same year, Zuckerman entered the Wharton School of the University of Pennsylvania, where he earned an MBA degree with a distinction of honor.
+That same year, Zuckerman entered the Wharton School at the University of Pennsylvania in Philadelphia, where he earned an MBA degree with a distinction of honor.
 In 1962, he received an LLM degree from Harvard Law School.

 Business career

 After graduating, Zuckerman remained at Harvard Business School as an associate professor for nine years.
 He also taught at Yale University.
 Zuckerman spent seven years at the real estate firm Cabot, Cabot & Forbes, where he rose to the position of senior vice president and chief financial officer.

-In 1980, he purchased the literary magazine The Atlantic Monthly, where he was the chairman from 1980 to 1999.
+In 1980, he purchased the literary magazine The Atlantic, where he was the chairman from 1980 to 1999.
 In 1999 he sold the magazine to David G. Bradley for US$12 million.
 Commenting on this sale and that of Fast Company magazine, which he sold for $365 million at the height of the tech boom in 2000, he quipped, "I averaged out."

 While he still owned Atlantic Monthly, in 1984, Zuckerman bought U.S. News & World Report, where he remains its editor-in-chief.
 In 1993, he bought the New York Daily News, which he ran until 2017 when he sold the paper to Tronc.